pebakery/pebakery-docs/Commands/String/Mult.md

 Multiplies two numbers.

-**This command has been depreciated and may be removed in a future release.
+**This command has been deprecated and may be removed in a future release.
 It is recommended that you update your code to use `Math,Mul` as soon as possible to avoid breaking your script.**

 ## Syntax